qiskit-community/qiskit-qcgpu-provider/README.md

 ## Usage

-The usage of this backend with QISKit is shown in the [usage example](https://github.com/Qiskit/qiskit-qcgpu-provider/tree/master/examples)
+The usage of this backend with Qiskit is shown in the [usage example](https://github.com/Qiskit/qiskit-qcgpu-provider/tree/master/examples)

-For more information on QISKit and quantum simulations, look at the QISKit tutorials and the [QISKit instructions page](https://github.com/Qiskit/qiskit-terra)
+For more information on Qiskit and quantum simulations, look at the Qiskit tutorials and the [Qiskit instructions page](https://github.com/Qiskit/qiskit-terra)

 ## License